 Exploring Cinque Terre by boat

 Many tourists choose to visit Cinque Terre by boat.
 You can book a day ticket that allows you to visit four villages.
 Why only four and not all five?
 Corniglia is the only village that is located high on the hill and has no water access.
 The most popular town to start a Cinque Terre boat tour is La Spezia, but there are other connections as well.
 Note that boats only run in high season (the boats stop beginning of November).

 Note that it takes much longer to get from one village to another by boat than it does by train (unless they cancel the trains of course ;)).
 It is still possible to visit Cinque Terre in one day, also by boat.
 But there would probably not be enough time left for hiking (this may depend on the boat schedule; in October it was definitely too short).

-In high season, there are many companies organising boat tours to Cinque Terre and the nearby towns.
+In high season, there are many companies organizing boat tours to Cinque Terre and the nearby towns.
 Normally you don’t need to book Cinque Terre boat tours in advance.
-I didn’t even find an option to book a boat tour in advance for our trip; most companies only sell tickets at the harbour.
-In La Spezia the boats leave from the harbour
+I didn’t even find an option to book a boat tour in advance for our trip; most companies only sell tickets at the harbor.
+In La Spezia the boats leave from the main harbor – see the map.

 Can you visit Cinque Terre by car?

 The simple answer is yes, technically it is possible to get to Cinque Terre by car.
 However, I really wouldn’t advise visiting the villages of Cinque Terre by car.
 Cinque Terre roads are narrow, parking – nearly impossible, and driving between the villages would take you forever and would leave you frustrated.
 On top of that, many Italian towns now have restricted traffic zones (ZTL) and entering one of those will result in a 80 EUR fine.
 If you are looking for a parking spot and pass the camera several times, you will be fined accordingly.